Jecosine/VocabularyX-Dev/README.md

 # VocabularyX

-VacabularyX is a simple software to memorize word, providing features:
+VocabularyX is a simple software to memorize word, providing features:

 ## Words Management